olezim/writeups/tryhackme/overpass/readme.md

         window.location = "/admin"
     }
 ```
-Essentially, it seems if we would successfully log in with correct credentials, a cookie gets set, but we do not need to pass the login-check.
-We can just add a cookie named "SessionToken" on our own.
+Essentially, it seems if we would successfully log in with correct credentials, a cookie gets set, but we do not need to pass the login-check to achieve this.
+We can just add a cookie named "SessionToken" manually.

 ![sessiontoken](images/sessiontoken.png)

-It looks like we passed the check!
+After refreshing the page, it looks like we passed the check!

 ![loggedin](images/loggedin.png)

 ## SSH Access
 On the current page, we can clearly see a private SSH-key.
-The text above it indicates that it is related to a person named **james** and it seems to be encrypted.
+The text above indicates it is related to a person named **James** and it seems to be encrypted.
 To verify, copy the SSH-key onto the attacker machine and try to login on the target via SSH (port(22) is open, we already discovered that earlier).
-Keep in mind to change the files permission, otherwise we won't be able to use it.
+Keep in mind to change the files permissions, otherwise we won't be able to use it.
 ```
 user@parrot ~/writeup/overpass $ chmod 600 id_rsa
-user@parrot ~/writeup/overpass $ ssh james@10.10.166.254 -i id_rsa
+user@parrot ~/writeup/overpass $ ssh james@<IP> -i id_rsa
 Enter passphrase for key 'id_rsa':
 ```